 Parabolic SAR is a technical analysis indicator developed by Welles J. Wilder.
 It was first described in Wilder’s 1978 book, New Concepts in Technical Trading Systems.
 SAR stands for “stop and reverse”, it trails the price action as the time passes.
 The indicator is positioned below the price when the prices are soaring, and above the price when the prices are falling.
 The author himself called this indicator the “Parabolic Time/Price System.”

-At the moment, Parabolic SAR is considered to be one of the basic indicators and is included in the majority of trading platforms.
 The indicator was developed with the purpose of notifying the trader about possible trend changes.
 Being a unique indicator with high practical potential, Parabolic SAR should nevertheless be combined with other indicators for maximum accuracy.

 How does the Parabolic SAR work?